San Marino voters decide whether to decriminalize abortion

 Results were expected late Sunday.

-San Marino is one of the world’s oldest republics and has a population of about 33,000.
+San Marino, one of the world’s oldest republics, has a population of about 33,000 and is one of the last European states that still criminalizes abortion.